newnightcoder/PRACTICAL-JS-blog-series/LOCALSTORAGE.md

 **Let's dive into it.

-The project case used here will be a good old to-do list, as it is exactly the kind of situation where we would need localStorage{: style="color: red; opacity: 0.80;" }.
+The project case used here will be a good old to-do list, as it is exactly the kind of situation where we would need localStorage.